skit-ai/handbook/README.md

 # handbook

-How Vernacular.ai operates and other notes.
+How Skit operates and other notes.

 + [Values](./values.md)